Chart Color Schemes

 West Gladstone is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, the estimated population of West Gladstone is around 5,150.
-This reflects an increase of 306 people since the 2021 Census, which reported a population of 4,844 people.
-The change is inferred from AreaSearch's estimation of the resident population at 5,146 following examination of the latest ERP data release by the ABS (June 2024), and an additional 5 validated new addresses since the Census date.
-This level of population equates to a density ratio of 726 persons per square kilometer.
-West Gladstone's 6.3% growth since census positions it within 0.3 percentage points of the SA4 region (6.6%).
-Population growth for the suburb was primarily driven by overseas migration, contributing approximately 59.0% of overall population gains during recent periods.
+West Gladstone's population, as of Nov 2025, is estimated at around 5,151.
+This figure reflects an increase of 307 people since the 2021 Census, which reported a population of 4,844.
+The change is inferred from AreaSearch's estimation of the resident population as 5,147 following examination of ABS's latest ERP data release in June 2024 and an additional 5 validated new addresses since the Census date.
+This level of population results in a density ratio of 726 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+West Gladstone's 6.3% growth since census positions it within 0.4 percentage points of the SA4 region (6.7%), indicating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 59.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
+These state projections do not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilized.
 Anticipating future population dynamics, a population increase just below the median of locations outside capital cities is expected.
-The suburb is expected to increase by 602 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 11.6% in total over the 17 years.
+The West Gladstone statistical area (Lv2) is expected to increase by 602 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 11.6% in total over the 17 years.

 Frequently Asked Questions - Population